faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 ### Process Methodology

-One way to drive out crashes from your app, particularly when you are in a large organisation, is to factor it in your software development process.
+One way to drive out crashes from our app, particularly when we are in a large organisation, is to factor it in our software development process.

 When a developer proposes a code change in a pull request, get the developer to ensure no new analyser warnings are introduced.
-You might consider the analyser report as a robotically generated code review available to you for free.
-That is particularly helpful if you are working alone on a project with no peer to review your code.
+We might consider the analyser report as a robotically generated code review available to us for free.
+That is particularly helpful if we are working alone on a project with no peer to review our code.

 When code is committed to a feature branch, have the automated tests run on it, with different diagnostics settings set.
 This can shake out problems automatically.

 Before each release, schedule time to run some specific user cases under the memory profiler (Xcode instruments will be covered later on) to look at memory usage or other key metrics.
 Record the highlights such as the peak memory usage as well as the profile file.
-Then when the following release is made you have a yardstick to see how things have changed both quantitatively and qualitatively.
+Then when the following release is made we have a yardstick to see how things have changed both quantitatively and qualitatively.

 ## The Middle Road